-Based on the individual contributions made by the other executive officers and the market rates, the Committee approved a 2009 increase in base salary for the Executive VP and CFO and the Senior VP and General Counsel.
-Target total cash compensation (base salary and cash bonus) for 2009 was set at the market median rate for the Executive VP and CFO and below the market median rate for the Senior VP and General Counsel.
-The manufacturing survey data, however, indicated that total cash compensation for the Senior VP and General Counsel was at the market median rate.
-The Company concluded that due to the small sample size of the peer survey its data was not reflective of the market.
+Based on the contributions to the Company's performance described above, their individual contributions in their respective areas of expertise, and the market rates, the Committee approved a 2010 increase in base salary for the Executive VP and CFO and the Senior VP and General Counsel.
+Target total cash compensation (base salary and cash bonus) for 2010 was above the market median rate for the Executive VP and CFO and just below the market median rate for the Senior VP and General Counsel.
+Data from the Manufacturing Survey Companies, however, indicated that total cash compensation for the Senior VP and General Counsel was at the market median rate.
+The Company concluded that due to the small sample size of the Peer Survey Companies, its data was not reflective of the market.

 Cash Bonus The Committee uses annual performance-based cash bonuses to compensate the executive officers.
 The Committee establishes performance targets for executive officers, using financial, operational and individual goals linking compensation to overall Company performance.
-The executive officers' goals are determined by each officer and submitted to the CEO for his review, except with respect to his goals which are evaluated and approved by the Lead Director.
+The executive officers' individual goals are determined by each officer and submitted to the CEO for his review, except with respect to his goals which are evaluated and approved by the Lead Director.

-For the executive officers, the Company operated two short-term cash bonus plans in fiscal 2009: (i) the Incentive Compensation Plan for Executive Officers ("ICP"); and (ii) the Performance Compensation Plan ("PCP").
-These at-risk plans closely link the executive officer's pay to the Company's financial results and provide for compensation variability through reduced payments in times of poor performance and higher compensation in times of strong performance.
+For the executive officers, the Company operated two short-term cash bonus plans in fiscal 2010: (i) the Incentive Compensation Plan for Executive Officers ("ICP"); and (ii) the Performance Compensation Plan ("PCP").
+These at-risk plans closely link the executive officers' pay to the Company's financial results and provide for compensation variability through reduced payments in times of poor performance and higher compensation in times of strong performance.
 The ICP is a Section 162(m) stockholder approved plan with a fixed target and a range.
 The PCP also has a fixed target and a range, but allows for Committee discretion in determining actual bonus payouts.

 The target short-term bonuses are divided equally between the two plans for the executive officers.
-The target percentage of total cash compensation represented by the ICP and PCP is based on the level of the position, with targets for fiscal 2009 as follows:
+The plans are divided equally to provide a balance between the ongoing Stockholder value proposition (measured by earnings per share) and the Company's goal to annually evaluate and focus senior managers on other strategic measures such as cash flow.
+The target percentage of total cash compensation represented by the ICP and PCP is based on the level of the position, with targets for fiscal 2010 as follows:

-Cash Bonus - Fiscal 2009 Target ICP Ta Base % Bonus % % of % of Base Salarv Total Cash Bonus Total Cash Total Cash Total Cash (\$) Comp.
-Target (\$) Comp. (\$) Comp. (\$) Comp. (Ψ) Chairman & CEO \$675,000 60% \$450,000 40% \$225,000 20% \$225,000 20% EVP & CFO 450,000 65% 245,000 35% 122,500 17.5% 122,500 17.5% SVP & General Counsel 253,000 70% 109,000 30% 54,500 15% 54,500 15%
+Cash Bonus - Fiscal 2010 Target 1 CP Target PO РСР Base Salary Base % Total Cash Bonus Target Bonus % Total Cash % of Total Cash % of Total Cash (\$) Comp. (\$) Comp. (\$) Comp. (\$) Comp.
+Chairman & CEO \$712,000 60% \$477,000 40% \$238,500 20% \$238,500 20% EVP & CFO 475,000 65% 255,000 35% 127,500 17.5% 127,500 17.5% SVP & General Counsel 269,000 70% 115,000 30% 57,500 15% 57,500 15%